dss99911/kotlin-simple-architecture/api/README.md

 ```

 ## Setup
-This Setup is only for Simple Api.
+This Setup is only for Simple Api.<br/>
 If you want to use Simple Architecture. check [Simple Architecture Setup](https://github.com/dss99911/kotlin-simple-architecture#setup)

 #### Dependency
 - [Ktor](https://github.com/ktorio/ktor)